tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/bijectors/AutoregressiveNetwork.md

 to build an autoregressive distribution over images with dimension `[weight, height, channels]` with `channels = 3`:

- 1. We can parameterize a "fully autoregressive" distribution, with cross-channel and within-pixel autoregressivity:
+ 1. We can parameterize a 'fully autoregressive' distribution, with cross-channel and within-pixel autoregressivity:
     ```
         r0    g0   b0     r0    g0   b0       r0   g0    b0